Southall Grand Union Canal Wellbeing Way

 - March 2022 – project funding secured

-- Summer 2022 - co-design workshops will be held with local residents and stakeholders to develop the ideas into designs
+- Autumn 2022 to Spring 2023 - community design workshops and online survey with local residents and stakeholders to develop the ideas into designs (see links above)

 - 2022 to 2024 – programme of wellbeing activities along the Wellbeing Way.

-If you would like to get involved in shaping the project, help to make it happen or simply to find out more, check back for updates to this webpage over the coming weeks or get in touch via the links above.
+If you would like to get involved in shaping the project, help to make it happen or simply to find out more, get in touch via the links above and do check back regularly for updates to this webpage.